tritonmc/triton-website/docs/concepts/translations.md

 Represents which signs are in this **Sign Group**.

-If you're using BungeeCord, you must also include a `server` parameter in each location, like this:
+If you're using a proxy, you must also include a `server` parameter in each location, like this:

 ```json
 {